SoccerStatsUS/s2/README.md

 So the unifying idea behind how to keep stats on the site:

 Every game is part of several competitions.
 We save stats for each competition into a stats object.
 That should be relatively standard.
+Try to generate stats for everything that doesn't have them.

 So a FC Dallas regular season  2011 game would be part of:
 MLS regular season 2011, regularseasoncareer, everythingcareer, FC Dallas regular season 2011, FC Dallas regular season